I incorrectly predicted that there's no violation of human rights in BURANDO HOLDING B.V. v. THE NETHERLANDS.

 STRASBOURG

-This judgment is final but it may be subject to editorial revision.
-In the case of Khutsishvili and Others v.
-Russia,
+This judgment will become final in the circumstances set out in Article 44 § 2 of the Convention.
+It may be subject to editorial revision.
+In the case of Erkuş v.
+Turkey,

 Delivers the following judgment, which was adopted on that date: